-How can I use AWS Database Migration Service (AWS DMS) to migrate from an Amazon Relational Database Service (Amazon RDS) DB instance that is running SQL Server?
+I want to use AWS Database Migration Service (AWS DMS) to migrate from an Amazon Relational Database Service (Amazon RDS) DB instance.
+The DB instance is running SQL Server.

-First, be sure to use the master user of the RDS SQL Server instance to configure the database and the tables.
-Then, use the AWS DMS console or using the AWS Command Line Interface (AWS CLI) to create your source endpoint.
+First, use the lead user of the RDS for SQL Server instance to configure the database and the tables.
+Then, use the AWS DMS console or the AWS Command Line Interface (AWS CLI) to create your source endpoint.
 For more information, see Capturing data changes for self-managed SQL Server on-premises or on Amazon EC2.

 Note: If you receive errors when running AWS CLI commands, make sure that you're using the most recent AWS CLI version.

-AWS DMS offers two methods for capturing ongoing changes: MS-Replication and MS-CDC.
+AWS DMS offers two methods to capture ongoing changes: MS-Replication and MS-CDC.

 Note: Amazon RDS doesn't support Sysadmin privileges.
 This means that Amazon RDS instances that run SQL Server as the source must use MS-CDC.

 EXEC msdb.dbo.rds_cdc_enable_db 'DBName'; GO